meraymond2/idris-vscode/README.md

 - more ipkg integration

 ## Acknowledgments
-The syntax files are taken from [vscode-idris’s](https://github.com/zjhmale/vscode-idris) port of the [Atom plugin’s](https://github.com/idris-hackers/atom-language-idris) grammars.
+The syntax files are adapted from [vscode-idris’s](https://github.com/zjhmale/vscode-idris) port of the [Atom plugin’s](https://github.com/idris-hackers/atom-language-idris) grammars.

 ## License
 [MIT](LICENSE)